mnm-bsc/patient-zero/README.md

 ## Running the program

 Note that the simulations must be run before the experiments, as the simulated cascades are serialized into `.pkl` files in the `simulations` directory, along with a JSON file describing the parameters used for each simulation.
+Simulation parameters can be modified in the `simulations_metadata.json` file.
 During the experiments, these binary files are parsed and reconstructed into NetworkX graphs representing the cascades.

 From the root directory: